rstudio-education/r4ds-instructors/README.md

 Derived constraints:

 - Learners know what variables are, how to index a list, how loops and conditionals work, and grasp the basics of programming language syntax, such as how to write a string or a list (both).
 - Learners only have a shaky grasp of variable scope and the call stack, and will not understand closures or higher-order functions without detailed exposition (Nethira).
 - Learners know very basic statistics (mean, standard deviation, linear regression), but do not understand what a *p*-value is or why an observation can only be used once during hypothesis confirmation (Hannu).
 - Learners have 20-40 hours to work through this material.
 They may be able to ask more advanced friends or colleagues for help, but will primarily be learning on their own and by searching online (both).

+Note: definitions of terms are marked with `_single underscores_`, while other form of emphasis uses `*single asterisks*`.
+This makes it easy to extract definitions for glossary construction.

 ## 1. Introduction